Subsession/HttpClient/docs/README.md

     ->build();
 ```

-### AdapterBuilder
+### Builders\AdapterBuilder

 Used to create `AdapterInterface` instances.

-If no specific implementation is specified, it uses the default one: `CurlAdapter`.
+If no specific implementation is specified, it uses the default one: `Adapters\CurlAdapter`.

 > ⚠ IMPORTANT ⚠
 >